mxcop/mxcop/content/articles/fundamental-rc.md

 {{ video_loop(file = "/anim/articles/fundamental-rc/penumbra-anim.mp4", alt = "Figure C: Moving the line occluder around.", width = "540px") }}

-*Figure C*, shows that regardless of the distance between the light and the occluder, the penumbra still grows with distance.
+*Figure C*, shows that regardless of the distance between the light and the occluder, the penumbra still <span class="highlight">grows with distance</span>.
+However, the sharpness of the penumbra changes, RC is notoriously bad at representing *very* sharp shadows.

 We can observe that the probe spacing is dependent on **two** factors:
 1. $ D $ The <span class="highlight">distance</span> to the closest object.
 2. $ w $ The <span class="highlight">size</span> of the smallest object.